cazzstar/KeyAuth-Manager-Bot/README.md

 # KeyAuth-Manager-Bot
 KeyAuth Manager Bot is a powerful and user-friendly Discord bot designed to interface with the KeyAuth API.
+This bot provides server administrators with essential tools for managing KeyAuth applications directly from Discord.
+With features such as adding applications, resetting HWIDs, fetching debug logs, and more, this bot streamlines the process of managing user authentication for your KeyAuth-protected software.
+Perfect for developers and sellers using KeyAuth to secure and license their applications.